ohkami-rs/sqlx-d1/README.md

 *Miniflare's local D1 emulator is, essentially, just an `.sqlite` file.*

-This fact has been brought a lot of Rustaceans trying `sqlx` with `sqlite` feature for D1, but it's impossible because `sqlx-sqlite` contains a *native dependency* of SQLite driver.
+This fact has been brought a lot of Rustaceans trying `sqlx` with `sqlite` feature for D1, but it's impossible because:

+- `sqlx-sqlite` contains a *native dependency* of SQLite driver.
+- actual D1 itself doesn't expose SQL interface.

 SQLx-D1 works around this by loading `sqlx-sqlite` **only in macro context** and just providing a conversion layer between D1 and SQLx **in library context**.